Domnița Bălașa Church: Description

-The church is fairly large, measuring 29.4 meters long by 12.3-18.4 meters wide.
+The church is fairly large, measuring 29.4 meters long by 12.3–18.4 meters wide.
 It is cross-shaped, ending in a polygonal altar apse.
 The side apses are enclosed by four staircases, with access from outside.
 The large Pantocrator dome rises above the center of the nave; it is surrounded by four smaller domes, also octagonal, each with its own access staircase.
 The narthex, with a choir area on the second floor, forms part of the massive central space.
-The western facade features a pediment emphasized by an ornamental cornice of carved stone, serrated brick and a frieze of “stalactite” recesses with buttons of red brick in the center.
+The western facade features a pediment emphasized by an ornamental cornice of carved stone, serrated brick and a frieze of "stalactite" recesses with buttons of red brick in the center.
 A sculpted rose window allows light to enter the choir.
-The narrower portico (8 x 4 meters) is formed from three frontal arches, the central one larger and with a pediment.
+The narrower portico (8 × 4 meters) is formed from three frontal arches, the central one larger and with a pediment.
 These rest on cylindrical columns of Albești stone, with sculpted capitals and pedestals; a set of stairs leads up to the portico.